nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 ![](/uploads/pxl_20220103_210414110.jpg)

 When the sides were dry, I hammered in 2 nails per corner.
 I like the look, but feel free to skip this step if you feel the glue is enough.
 I figure it makes it more secure and the nails look good in the wood.
+Also, I did not wait the 24 hour cure time for the glue before I put the nails in and I didn't have any issues with the box coming apart.

 ![](/uploads/pxl_20220103_214135113.jpg)